Skip to content

 Create The Folder For Your OCA Bundle

-• The branding.json file.
+• branding.json

 Create the README.md File for the OCA Bundle